 Install: Free trial (premium version starts at $18)

-If you wish to explore more screen recording software for Windows 10, click on the link to head over to our article that lists out the best screen recording software for Windows 10.
+If you wish to explore more screen recording software for Windows 10, click on the link to head over to our dedicated article.

 So, that’s how you can capture the screen of your PC running Windows 10.
-Of course, it would have been better, had Microsoft offered a full-fledged screen recorder.
-However, the above-mentioned hacks along with the third-party offerings do get the job done efficiently.
-By the way, which is your favorite way of recording screen on Windows 10 PC?
-Share your thoughts with us in the comments section below.
+Of course, it would have been better, had Microsoft offered a full-fledged screen recorder natively within Windows.
+However, the above-mentioned solutions along with the third-party offerings do get the job done efficiently.
+So, what do you usually record your PC screen for?
+And which method do you prefer using?
+Let us know in the comments below.